What is MPF and why do you need it?

 You’ll also not be liable to pay tax on the lump sum and monthly payments you receive as your entitlement.

-Investing part of your salary may seem like a viable alternative to the MPF and it’s possible to get higher returns with such investments.
+Investing part of your salary may seem like a viable alternative to the MPF, and higher returns are possible with such investments.

 However, the MPF is ideal if you’re risk-averse or looking for a low-risk investment for your retirement savings.